apache/mesos/docs/nested-container-and-task-group.md

 To allow containers to share an ephemeral volume:
 Specify the `volume/sandbox_path` isolator.
 * Set `TaskGroupInfo.tasks.container.volumes.source.type` as `SANDBOX_PATH`.
-* Set `TaskGroupInfo.tasks.container.volumes.source.sandbox_path.type` as `PARENT` and the path relative to the parent container’s sandbox.
+* Set `TaskGroupInfo.tasks.container.volumes.source.sandbox_path.type` as `PARENT` and the path relative to the parent container's sandbox.

 ## Executor API